afborgesDev/ConvertJsonToGherkinExampleTable/README.md

 [![codecov](https://codecov.io/gh/afborgesDev/ConvertJsonToGherkinExampleTable/branch/main/graph/badge.svg)](https://codecov.io/gh/afborgesDev/ConvertJsonToGherkinExampleTable)

+Capabilities:
+  - Convert a single JSON into a single line table
+  - Convert a couple JSON into a multi line table
+    - All JSON must have the same fields number and name

-# Supported type of Json Example:
+# Supported type of JSON Example:

 - Simple: